 top of page

-How to take the emotional charge out of your child or teen's anger
+How to take the emotional charge out of an argument

 Sharing my podcast on this topic and hoping you might subscribe to my substack https://judybart.substack.com/ which is where I share lots of posts, videos and podcasts mostly of me talking about something I think you'll find interesting.
 I know a 'proper' podcaster will interview great guests and do the whole thing professionally but this is just me.
 So here's the link to the episode and you should be able to view this wherever you usually find your podcasts.